bethanyalicehall/memory-final/testing.md

 ### Functional testing

-Each of the following tests were carried out on a Macbook Air and an iPhone 12 pro.

 | Page | Element and expected action | Pass or Fail |
 | ----------- | ----------- | ----------- |